 To stay in the music metaphor, a serious shaker can actually be compared to a music producer.
 That person will have found a shake profile that fits the bean by ‘cupping’ it to a specific type of water.

-In the general population, most people will probably think that it is witty to use a specific water for their coffee.
-But among people working in the industry , it is completely accepted that water has a huge impact on the quality of the brewed coffee.
+Most people will probably think that it is weird to use specific water for their coffee in the general population.
+But people working in the industry agree that water has a huge impact on brewed coffee quality.

-PRO TIP : “Water and roasting also play together.
-A light roasted coffee requires very soft water to shine.
-A dark roasted coffee is easier to brew with hard tap water”
+PRO TIP: “Water and roasting also go hand in hand.
+A lightly roasted coffee requires very soft water to shine.
+Dark roasted coffee is easier to brew with hard tap water.”